 For over 450 years King Edward’s School, Birmingham has been educating the cleverest boys in the region.
 It has inspired them – and still does inspire them – to take on the challenges the world presents, to make a significant contribution to that world and, most of all, to enjoy doing so.

-I write this a few days in to my first term as Chief Master at King Edward’s School, a school whose distinctive and distinguished ethos has already impressed, invigorated and delighted.
-I taught at King Edward’s as a young English teacher in the 1980s, and found then what I find today: a place of learning in the very broadest sense, characterised by seriousness of purpose, lightness of spirit, and natural tolerance.
+It was a great privilege to take on the role of Chief Master in 2019, I taught at King Edward’s as a young English teacher in the 1980s, and found then what I find today: a place of learning in the very broadest sense, characterised by seriousness of purpose, lightness of spirit, and natural tolerance.

 Our school is hugely diverse – perhaps the most diverse independent school in the country.
 As an IB school we seek to develop in our pupils genuine intercultural understanding, an appetite for learning, and confident intellectual and social versatility.